 The North Carolina General Assembly makes the laws for our state.
-It can also stand in the way of the changes that our state needs.
 Our focus should be improving the lives of North Carolinians, especially those who struggle with access to basic things like healthcare, housing, and living wages.
 One key to making progress on these issues is protecting the right to vote.

 Jump to an issue:

 Our budget should reflect our priorities.
 A just economy requires living wages, safe working conditions, and fair tax policies.
-Our state’s policies for the last ten years have been harmful to workers and our economy, and have failed to fund critical public goods like healthcare and education.
-The move by the General Assembly to phase out the corporate income tax beginning in 2025 will cost us billions in lost revenue unless we stop it before then.
+Our state’s policies for the last ten years have been harmful to workers and our economy and have failed to fund critical public goods like healthcare and education.
+Vacancy rates in critical government services are the result of the failure to invest in the people who deliver government services.

-Our minimum wage has not kept up with the cost of living.
-North Carolina’s unemployment benefits are among the worst in the country, and the state’s anti-union laws undermine the ability of workers to organize for better conditions and wages.
+Our wages have not kept up with the cost of living, and the state’s anti-union laws undermine the ability of workers to organize for better conditions and wages.

 Having a strong workforce and fair policies is good for business as well.
-Businesses that benefit from North Carolina’s workforce and quality of life should pay their fair share of taxes, and we should ensure that those who benefit the most economically do the same.
+Businesses that benefit from North Carolina’s workforce and quality of life should pay what they owe in taxes.

 Healthcare & Reproductive Freedom

 North Carolina has some of the best healthcare facilities in the country.
-But not everyone has access to healthcare.
-For years, Republicans in the North Carolina General Assembly have refused to approve Medicaid expansion.
-As a result, 600,000 people have gone without affordable healthcare, the state has lost out on billions of dollars in federal funding, and too many hospitals and medical providers in rural areas have closed or have reduced capacity.
+But not everyone has had access to healthcare.
+For years, our state failed to approve Medicaid expansion.
+As a result, 600,000 people went without affordable healthcare, the state has lost out on billions of dollars in federal funding, and too many hospitals and medical providers in rural areas closed or reduced capacity.

 Improving healthcare includes addressing unmet needs in our state’s behavioral healthcare system for those with mental illness, developmental disabilities, or substance use disorders.

 The promise of Roe was never fully realized for those for whom geography or poverty made access to abortion illusory.
 But overturning Roe has signaled a retreat from equal rights.
-It is up to us to step in – first, to protect Governor Cooper’s veto against abortion bans, and to build a Democratic majority to pass protective legislation.
+It is up to us to step in.

 We have come too far to accept losing the right to control our own bodies.
 As President of the North Carolina Association of Women Attorneys and the Women’s Forum of North Carolina, I worked with advocates across North Carolina who are determined to move our state forward.
 My earliest cases as a lawyer involved sexual harassment and gender discrimination.
 I represented those who refused to back down in the face of power.
 We will continue to fight back.